Greed (game show): $2,000,000 question

 Before the $2,000,000 question, each team member can decide to quit with their share of the team's collective winnings or continue playing.
 If any team members choose to continue, a question with nine possible answers is presented, of which four are correct.
 Contestants who reach this level are given 30 seconds to select four answers.
-If they fail to do so within the time limit, the game ends and they leave with nothing.
+If they fail to do so within the time limit, the game ends and they leave with nothing (but keeps all terminator winnings won up to that point).
 Following the selection of answers, correct responses are revealed individually.
 None of the answers can be changed and no buyout is offered following the reveal of the third correct answer.
 If all four chosen answers are correct, the contestant (or team) wins $2,000,000.

 Only one contestant played the final question throughout the show's run.
 On the episode that aired on November 18, 1999, Daniel Avila chose to risk his $200,000 individual winnings to play for the top prize (which had been increased to $2,200,000 as it was during Greeds progressive jackpot shows).
 However, Avila missed the question based on a Yale University study about the four smells most recognizable to the human nose (peanut butter, coffee, Vicks VapoRub, and chocolate).
 Avila correctly guessed peanut butter, coffee, and Vicks VapoRub but incorrectly guessed tuna instead of chocolate, and left with nothing.